multiversx/mx-sdk-rs/contracts/examples/esdt-nft-marketplace/README.md

 ## Conclusion

-NFTs are the future of blockchain, and can be used both for entertainment purposes (like cryptokitties, for example) and for serious purposes (like ownership for art, music, etc.).
+NFTs are the future of blockchain, and can be used both for entertainment purposes (like cryptokitties, for example) and for serious purposes (like ownership of art, music, etc.).
 In both cases, the marketplace can be used to sell NFTs as easily as possible.